mybonk/mybonk-wiki/docs/Procedure.md

 ### 2.5.
 Deploy MYBONK stack to MYBONK consoles

-MY₿ONK stack is made of MY₿ONK-core.
-It is a fork of [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin), augmented of the MY₿ONK specificities, best practices and community (and hardware may you decide to run on an [authentic MY₿ONK console](https://mybonk.co/get-involved)).
+The main component of MY₿ONK stack is MY₿ONK-core.
+It is a fork of [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin), augmented of the MY₿ONK specificities, best practices and community (and hardware may you be running an [authentic MY₿ONK console](https://mybonk.co/)).

 There are dozens of options available to deploy a nixOS configuration to a remote machine: NixOps, krops, morph, NixUS, deploy-rs, Bento .etc.. , each with their pros and cons.